ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 #### General Operational Policy

-1. The MoJ Crypto Custodian must be informed of any IT system deployed in support of PKI Services including:
+1. The Crypto Custodian must be informed of any IT system deployed in support of PKI Services including:

 -   Certificate Authority devices and software